outpaddling/Coding-Standards/README.md

     OOP is about high-level program organization, not the arrangement of language tokens.

-2. Organize your classes into separate source files as you would in C++ or Java.
+2. Organize classes into separate source files as you would in C++ or Java.
 I.e., create one header file per structure type and one or more source files to contain the function (method) definitions.